Cities Area Transit: Fares

 The Cities Area Transit fares are:

 Downtown Transfer Station

-The Downtown Transfer Station is located at 450 Kittson Avenue and serves as the primary hub for Cities Area Transit.
-The hub serves 8 routes, as well as providing intercity bus service through Jefferson Lines.
+The Downtown Transfer Station, also known as the Metro Transit Center, is located at 450 Kittson Avenue and serves as the primary hub for Cities Area Transit.
+The hub serves eight routes, as well as providing intercity bus service through Jefferson Lines.

-Fixed Route Ridership
+Fixed route ridership

 The ridership and service statistics shown here are of fixed route services only and do not include demand response.
 Per capita statistics are based on the Grand Forks urbanized area as reported in NTD data.
 Starting in 2011, 2010 census numbers replace the 2000 census numbers to calculate per capita statistics.